-- Case management - Emergency department diversion - Higher than normal emergency department utilization (targeted at members with frequent utilization) - Maternal and healthy baby program - Discharge planning and transitional care support - Disease management program for asthma and diabetes - Disease management program for behavioral health and substance use
+· Case management

-Mission Statement
+- Emergency department diversion - Higher than normal emergency department utilization (targeted at members with frequent utilization) - A maternal and healthy baby program - · Discharge planning and transitional care support - A disease management program for asthma and diabetes - Disease management programs for behavioral health and substance use

-Humana Healthy Horizons® is committed to helping members manage their healthcare costs, guiding consumers to make informed health and benefits decisions, and giving back to the communities we serve.
+Mission statement

-Humana Healthy Horizons is dedicated to our corporate mission and considers the unique needs of South
+Humana Healthy Horizons is committed to helping members manage their healthcare costs, guiding consumers to make informed health and benefits decisions, and giving back to the communities we serve.

-Carolinian providers and members.
-It is our goal to assist South Carolina by defining measurable results that will improve Medicaid MCO member access and satisfaction, maximize program efficiency, effectiveness, and responsiveness, and reduce operational and service costs.
+Humana Healthy Horizons is dedicated to our corporate mission and considers the unique needs of South Carolinian providers and members.
+It is our goal to assist South Carolina by defining measurable results that will improve Medicaid MCO member access and satisfaction; maximize program efficiency, effectiveness and responsiveness; and reduce operational and service costs.

-Our Values
+Our values

-Humana is passionate about maintaining a foundation of our cultural evolution, which resides in our steadfast focus on living our values.
+Humana Healthy Horizons is passionate about maintaining a foundation of our cultural evolution, which resides in our steadfast focus on living our values.
 These values are ingrained in our work, our strategies and our conversations.

-- Caring.
-Create an environment where people feel valued, respected and are treated with kindness. - Curious.
-Work and learn together creating the best solutions for the people we serve. - Committed.
-To fulfill our purpose, take bold action to impact the lives of people and transform the healthcare industry.
+- Caring - Create an environment where people feel valued, respected and are treated with kindness. - Curious - Work and learn together creating the best solutions for the people we serve. - Committed - To fulfill our purpose, take bold action to impact the lives of people and transform the healthcare industry.